Marbled Chocolate Cake

-I haven’t posted a recipe on my blog for a while, not only because I didn’t really have the time but also because I couldn’t chose which one I wanted to do… I finally chose for this easy yet enhanced recipe : a marble cake with a yummy milk chocolate glazing and hazelnuts pieces.
+I haven’t posted a recipe on my blog for a while, not only because I didn’t really have the time but also because I couldn’t chose which one I wanted to do… I finally chose for this easy yet enhanced recipe : a marbled chocolate cake with a yummy milk chocolate glazing and hazelnuts pieces.
 I also reduced the quantity of sugar quite drastically.

-You can decline this cake in different versions : with dark chocolate, a mix of dark and milk chocolate, only milk chocolate or like I did this time with dark chocolate and praliné paste.
+You can decline this marbled chocolate cake in different versions : with dark chocolate, a mix of dark and milk chocolate, only milk chocolate or like I did this time with dark chocolate and praliné paste.

 Let’s stop drooling and start the recipe :